DFXswiss/docs/src/en/privacy.md

 ## General information
 The following notes provide a simple overview of what happens to your personal data when you visit this website.
 Personal data is any data that can be used to identify you personally.
 For detailed information on data protection, please refer to our privacy policy listed below this text.

-## 1. data collection on DFX.swiss website
+## 1. Data collection on DFX.swiss website
 Who is responsible for data collection on this website?
 Data processing on this website is carried out by the website operator.
 You can find his contact details in the section "Note on the responsible party" in this privacy policy.